Workforce Planning Guide: Definition, Process, Strategies

 What Is Workforce Planning?

-- to obtain a clear representation of the workforce needed to accomplish the organization’s strategic intent
+- Obtain a clear representation of the workforce needed to accomplish the organization’s strategic intent

-- to establish a convincing rationale–a business case–for acquiring new authority and marshalling resources to implement the human resource management policies and programs needed to accomplish the organization’s strategic intent
+- Establish a convincing rationale–a business case–for acquiring new authority and marshalling resources to implement the human resource management policies and programs needed to accomplish the organization’s strategic intent

 Source: An Operational Process for Workforce Planning

-Learn more about the key benefits of enterprise resource planning.
+We talk more about it in out benefits of enterprise resource planning article.

 According to the 2023 State of the Global Workforce survey, 51% of workers said they are watching for or actively seeking a new job.
 The same survey results show that 59% of employees are not engaged at work, while 18% are actively disengaged at work.